 As campaigns are becoming essential in all verticals, there’s a plan to add 70 more people to the team in 2022.

 If you’re interested in joining the Growth team, these are the basic requirements that Taron notes:

-If our mission to make urban mobility more affordable, safe, and sustainable sounds like something you want to be a part of, visit our Careers Page to see all open Bolt vacancies.
+If our mission to build cities for people, not for cars, sounds like something you want to be a part of, visit our Careers Page to see all open vacancies.

 And if you’re worried about the practicalities of moving, remember that our Relocation team is here to make your move as smooth as possible.